The Recession of 2022 Is Still With Us

 Commentary

-The flaws in the system revealed themselves once inflation got out of control after the policy response of the COVID years, with its trend-busting spending and expansive monetary policy.
+The flaws in the system revealed themselves once inflation got out of control after the policy response of the COVID-19 years, with its trend-busting spending and expansive monetary policy.
 Together with supply-chain breakages, the upward momentum in prices took hold and caused a reset of the purchasing power.
 Every sector in which there were problematic calculations was affected.

 The report, for example, looks at the price of housing.
 The BLS does not report house prices, even though such indexes are readily available.
 Instead it looks at “owners’ equivalent rent,” which is a convoluted way of assessing value.
 The trouble with getting it wrong is that this sector is heavily weighted, fully 26 percent of the overall index.

-As the report says, “If the costs to rent and own change commensurately over time, then this methodology will be relatively accurate.
-Unfortunately, the cost of owning a home has risen much faster than rents over the last four years and the Consumer Price Index (CPI) has grossly underestimated housing cost inflation.
+“If the costs to rent and own change commensurately over time, then this methodology will be relatively accurate,” the report states.
+“Unfortunately, the cost of owning a home has risen much faster than rents over the last four years and the Consumer Price Index (CPI) has grossly underestimated housing cost inflation.
 The cost of housing services in the National Economic Accounts published by the Bureau of Economic Analysis suffers from similar methodological problems.”

 To be sure, you could say that actual housing prices don’t matter because most people are not buying.
-That’s true for jewelry at Tiffany’s too but their price changes are still relevant for building a price index.
+That’s true for jewelry at Tiffany’s, too, but their price changes are still relevant for building a price index.
 The point is to gather all information about final prices and build a measure of the loss of purchasing power for all goods and services.
 Grocery prices still matter, for example, even if many people have freezers full of meat and a garden out back.

-Incredibly, the CPI does not consider housing insurance at all precisely because of this messy calculation.
+Incredibly, the CPI does not consider housing insurance at all, precisely because of this messy calculation.
 In normal times, perhaps one could say that this doesn’t matter.
 But in high inflationary times, the effect is to dramatically understate the realities.

-Another problem relates to indirect purchases such as health care.
-The costs of insurance are measured against the goods and services consumed and finally assessed based on the profitability of providers.
-The report says: “Premiums are used both to pay for the actual cost of providing the service of insurance (risk mitigation) and for medical services and commodities.
-The CPI neglects both, and instead imputes the cost of health insurance from the profits of health insurers.
+“Premiums are used both to pay for the actual cost of providing the service of insurance (risk mitigation) and for medical services and commodities,” the report states.
+“The CPI neglects both, and instead imputes the cost of health insurance from the profits of health insurers.
 If those profits decline because of increased costs of doing business for insurers, then this will register as a reduction in health insurance costs to consumers, even if premiums and coverage remain precisely the same.”

 This is why health insurance premiums were reported as going down even at a time when they were obviously going up.